 Location plays a major role in the cost of a wedding.

 Perhaps the biggest factor in determining how much you’ll spend on your wedding is where the event will take place.
 A wedding in a major city, like New York or San Francisco, will cost more than one taking place in a small town (check out the WeddingWire Cost Guide for more information on how much weddings cost in your area).
 And staying close to home can also help you save.
-According to the Newlywed Report, the average hometown wedding costs $27,000, while the average destination wedding costs $32,000.
+According to the 2019 Newlywed Report (which is more in line with what we’ll likely see in 2021 and beyond), the average hometown wedding costs $27,000, while the average destination wedding costs $32,000.
 Good to know if you’re deciding where to host your big day!